World War II by country: United Kingdom

-The United Kingdom, along with most of its Dominions and Crown colonies, declared war on Nazi Germany in September 1939 to honour its commitments to Poland after the German invasion.
+The United Kingdom, along with most of its Dominions, all of its Crown colonies, and eventually its protectorates declared war on Nazi Germany in September 1939 to honour its commitments to Poland after the German invasion.
+At the time, Britain was still the world's major superpower, having the largest navy in the world, its influence and presence in each continent, although its power and stature is not of equal standing in contrast to before the First World War.
+As a result of the declaration of war, a National Service Act was passed immediately after declaring war, but conscription was never implemented in Northern Ireland, despite urgings from the Stormont government, due to Irish nationalist opposition.
 After the fall of France, Britain was the only major Allied nation left in Europe.
-In the early war, the Royal Navy engaged Axis ships in the Battles of the Atlantic and the Mediterranean, while the army fought in the Balkans, East African, and Western Desert Campaigns.
+In the early war, the Royal Navy engaged Axis ships in the Battles of the Atlantic and the Mediterranean.
+The British Army fought the Axis in the Mediterranean and Middle East including the Balkans, the East African and Western Desert campaigns.

-Britain entered the Pacific Ocean theater of World War II when Japan seized many British colonies in Asia in 1941–1942.
-After the Soviet Union and United States joined the Allies in 1941, the U.K. launched major offensives in North Africa, Italy, and Normandy.
-As a member of the Big Three, Prime Minister Winston Churchill participated in conferences with the US and USSR to plan the war and the postwar world; Britain became one of the Permanent members of the United Nations Security Council.

-While Nazi Germany never attacked Britain with ground forces, it subjected the country to heavy air attacks in the Battle of Britain of 1940, which continued until mid-1941 as the nightly attacks of the Blitz.
-The air attacks killed 40,000 people and prompted evacuations of major urban centres, but achieved none of Germany's strategic objectives.
+While Nazi Germany never attacked Britain with ground forces, it subjected the country to heavy air attacks in the Battle of Britain of 1940, which was won by the Royal Air Force.
+Nightly attacks of the Blitz continued until mid-1941, which killed 40,000 people and prompted evacuations of major urban centres, but achieved none of Germany's strategic objectives.
 The economy of Britain was re-oriented to military production.
-Efforts like the Women's Land Army boosted food production, while a rationing program regulated consumption.
-The United Kingdom passed a conscription law immediately after declaring war, but conscription was never implemented in Northern Ireland, despite urgings from the Stormont government, due to Irish nationalist opposition.
+Initiatives such as the Women's Land Army boosted food production, while a rationing program regulated consumption.

+Britain entered the Pacific Ocean theater when Japan seized many British colonies in Asia in 1941–1942.
+After the Soviet Union and United States joined the Allies in 1941, the U.K., U.S. and other Allied countries launched major offensives in North Africa, Italy, Normandy and Burma.
+As a member of the Big Three, Prime Minister Winston Churchill participated in conferences with the United States and the Soviet Union to plan the war and the postwar world.
+After the war, Britain became one of the Permanent members of the United Nations Security Council.